-3/4 pound red cabbage,
+3/4 pound red cabbage, shredded (about 4 cups)

 1 lime, first zested, then juiced (about 1 teaspoon zest and 2 tablespoons juice)

 2 tablespoons tequila